larpon/QtFirebase/SETUP.md

 # Setup
-How to setup up QtFirebase for inclusion and to utilize Firebase in your project.
+How to setup up QtFirebase for inclusion and to utilize Firebase modules in your project.

 For a working and up-to-date example that can be compiled in QtCreator please follow the **Quick start** section found in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) README.
 (The example app links back here).